nodejs/node/doc/api/url.md

 `url.parse()` uses a lenient, non-standard algorithm for parsing URL strings.
 It is prone to security issues such as [host name spoofing][] and incorrect handling of usernames and passwords.
+Do not use with untrusted input.
+CVEs are not issued for `url.parse()` vulnerabilities.
 Use the [WHATWG URL][] API instead.

 ### `url.resolve(from, to)`